adriqnn/ReactProject/client/README.md

     * Hooks;
     * Guards;
 15. Good UI/UX;
-16. Used Google Drive to store some assets;
+16. Used Google Drive to store Assets;

 > More Functionality to come soon...\